UMkhonto weSizwe Party: Election results

-The MK's performance by region in the 2024 South African general election..
+The MK's performance by region in the 2024 South African general election.

 In February 2024, the party contested its first election, finishing third with 19% of the vote in the ward 8 by-election in the Abaqulusi Local Municipality in KwaZulu-Natal, behind the Inkatha Freedom Party (IFP) on 47% and African National Congress (ANC) on 35%.

 Later that month, the party again finished third, winning 28% of the vote in an uPhongolo by-election, behind the IFP on 36% and the ANC on 33%.

 On 28 February 2024, the party contested a by-election in Govan Mbeki in Mpumalanga, its first outside KwaZulu-Natal, finishing second on 28% behind the ANC on 51%.

 On 14 June 2024, the party suffered a setback in KwaZulu-Natal after the provincial legislature elected an IFP member, Thami Ntuli, as Premier of KwaZulu-Natal.
 Ntuli defeated the MK Party's premier candidate, Zulu Nation deputy prime minister Phathisizwe Chiliza, with 41 votes to 39.

 As of May 2025, the party has won six by-elections, mostly in KwaZulu-Natal.

+In December 2025, KwaZulu-Natal IFP premier, Thami Ntuli, narrowly survived with 39 votes to 40 a MK-sponsored motion of no confidence vote.